 “Simple can be harder than complex: You have to work hard to get your thinking clean to make it simple.”

-2. High-Quality Materials and Cushioning
+2. Premium Materials and the Sensory Experience

-4. Attention to Detail and Precision
+5. Attention to Detail and Precision

 Apple is a brand that never cuts corners in its packaging design process.
 From every element perfectly fitting inside the box to the smooth pull of the lid, Apple’s boxes are all about meticulous attention to detail and flawless execution.